x186k/webrtc-http-access-protocol/draft-elliott-whap.md

 .# Abstract

-WebRTC is a set of APIs and protocols which enables real-time audio, video and data commnications.
+WebRTC is a set of APIs and protocols which enable real-time audio, video and data commnications.
 WebRTC was purposely designed without complete end-to-end signaling protcols for creating WebRTC sessions.
 WHAP stands for WebRTC HTTP/S Access Protocol.
-WHAP is intended to provide a simple HTTP/S based signaling method for sending one-way media and data between two WebRTC participants.
+WHAP is intended to provide a simple HTTP/S based signaling method to setup one-way media and data sessions between two WebRTC participants.
 While inspired by and sharing some similarities with WHIP [@I-D.ietf-wish-whip], in constrast to WHIP, WHAP media receivers dial out to senders, and WHAP supports HTTP in trusted environments for cloud-native scaling of SFUs.

 {mainmatter}